nyu-systems/gauntlet/README.md

 3. **Model-based Testing**, which infers input and and corresponding output for a particular P4 program and generates end-to-end test packets.
 We have currently implemented model-based testing for the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino hardware switch.

-For more details and a broad overview of the concepts in Gauntlet, refer to our [preprint](https://arxiv.org/abs/2006.01074).
+For more details and a broad overview of the concepts in Gauntlet, refer to our [OSDI paper](https://www.usenix.org/conference/osdi20/presentation/ruffy).

 ##  Requirements
 This repository run best with a recent version of Ubuntu (18.04+).
 The minimum required Python version is 3.6 ([f-strings](https://www.python.org/dev/peps/pep-0498/)).